Road signs in Iceland

-Road signs in Iceland are visual communication devices placed along roads and highways throughout the country to provide information, warnings, and guidance to motorists and pedestrians.
+Road signs in Iceland are visual communication devices placed along roads throughout the country to provide information, warnings, and guidance to motorists and pedestrians.
 Iceland never ratified the Vienna Convention on Road Signs and Signals, but road signs in Iceland conform to the general pattern of those used in most other European countries, with certain design elements borrowed from Danish and Swedish practice.
-Signs tend to be more sparsely employed than in other European countries, especially in rural areas.
+Given the low volume of traffic in most rural areas, signs tend to be more sparsely employed there than in other European countries.

 Most road signs in Iceland are not retroreflective, making them harder to see at night.

 Design

 Distances and other measurements are displayed in metric units.
 All text within the main signs and on auxiliary signs is exclusively in Icelandic with very few exceptions.

 Colours and shapes

 Icelandic road signs most closely resemble their Swedish counterparts, with rounded corners and yellow backgrounds.
 However, there are many differences in detail, especially in the silhouettes used.

 Shape and colour are used to indicate the function of signs: